bartosz-bear/notebooks/sql/postgresql.md

 CREATE ROLE role_name WITH LOGIN PASSWORD 'password';
 ```

+## CURSOR

+Cursor is a database functionality which takes a result set, assigns it into a variable and allows you to process the result set row by row.
+While the unit of processing in SQL is typically a set of rows, in the cursor 'paradigm' the unit of processing is a single row.
+This way data can processed in similar fashion like in procedural programming (eg. through loops).

+Normally cursors should be avoided due to performance penalty as compared to regular SQL operations.

+## WHEN USING CURSOR HAS MERIT?

+- calculating a running total
+- executing stored procedures in certain situations
+- processing batches of records to reduce the impact of locks on tables

+## FOUR STEPS OF USING A CURSOR

+1. `DECLARE`
+2. `OPEN`
+3. `FETCH`
+4. `CLOSE`

+## ANSI (AMERICAN NATIONAL STANDARDS INSTITUTE)

+ANSI is a body governing the SQL standard.

 ## SQL FLAVORS

 Standard keywords are the same for all SQL flavors.
 Only additional keywords on top of the standard set of keywords, make SQL flavors unique.